 Arathel is the westernmost major settlement in Orbaal and a favored port for merchants headed through the Sea of Tirpal to the cities of western Hârn.
 The settlement's rulers, Clan Cyeen, have some Jarin blood and are relatively moderate with their subjects.
 Valhakar Tursi Cyeen seeks to establish colonies along Hârn's northern coast.

 The Drunken Hake is an Inn located in Arathel, Orbaal.
-The article is formatted like the inns detailed in Inns of Hârn, COL #5091.
+The article is formatted like the inns detailed in Inns of Hârn, COL #5091-PDF.

 The Haakapik Inn is on the bleak, rocky shores of Arathel, a small island off the northwest coast of Orbaal.
 Visitors include merchants and ships' crews seeking rest after a long voyage.
 The inn is an important hiring hall for sealing captains seeking additional help or replacing injured hands during the spring and summer months.
 The Haakapik Inn serves mostly Ivinians, as proprietor Jarri Kurn makes it clear that Jarin are not welcome at his inn.